UPDATED: 9:10 a.m. ET, March 8, 2022

 Nave graduated from Alcorn State in 1996 with a bachelor’s degree in chemistry.
 She continued her educational training at the University of Toledo where she received a master’s degree in chemical and environmental engineering.
 Nave went on to complete a doctorate in engineering as well.

-Home of notable first, Alcorn State holds the distinction of being the first public historically Black land grant university in the country.
-In addition to the main campus in Lorman, MS. The school also has branches in Natchez and Vicksburg.
+Home of another notable first, Alcorn State holds the distinction of being the first public historically Black land grant university in the country.
+In addition to the main campus in Lorman, Mississippi, the school also has campuses in Natchez and Vicksburg.

-Leading a chapter of one of the country’s oldest civil rights organizations is no easy task, but for Mia Schultz taking over the organization is centered in advocacy and empowerment of marginalized people.
+Leading a chapter of one of the country’s oldest civil rights organizations is no easy task, but for Mia Schultz taking over the organization is centered on advocacy and empowerment of marginalized people.

 Speaking with Vermont Public Radio in December, Schultz spoke about her commitment to continue conversations and explore policy considerations impacting equity and justice in her community.